 Instructions

-- Place into the oven and bake for 1 hour.
+• Place in the preheated oven and bake for 45 minutes.
 Flip the pecans every 15 minutes so they don't burn.

 Notes